blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 	- Boxes and Dongles
 		- **Reference**: https://gsmserver.com/en/articles-and-video/boxes-and-dongles-part-1
 		- Boxes usually have a JTAG TAP, Service Port (UART COM - RJ45 (RS-232) to USB-C, etc.), USB Hub (for Storage), SIM Card Port (for Authentication) and a PC USB cable (USB B to A)
 			- Service Port uses RJ45 connector for RS-232 electrical interface, and this is not the same as the Ethernet interface.
-This is usually called a Cisco Cable or Console Cable, following the popularization of its use by Cisco for debugging devices.
+This is usually called a Cisco Cable / Console Cable / Rollover Cable, following the popularization of its use by Cisco for debugging devices.
+The standard for rollover cables is called the Yost standard.
+				- Basically, we want to connect two DTEs together using a null-modem RS-232 cable, so we have to reverse, or "roll-over" the pinouts, and use the right connectors
 				- Examples:
 					- SigmaBox Sigma Cable 9-in-1 set
 						- TX/RX/GND Cable
 						- Fly DS105/DS120 cable
 						- Micro USB cable for Alcatel OT-series, Motorola EX-series, Motorola WX-series
 						- Fly Q420/E176, Huawei G7010/G6150 cable
 						- Huawei G7007/G6603 cable
 						- Mini USB cable for Alcatel OT-series, Motorola WX-series
 						- Motorola EX108/EX116 cable
 		- Dongles only have a SIM Card slot for authentication, and they only support USB connections through the PC
 		- If you need to work with the hardware using the COM Port or JTAG TAP (e.g. dead phone), you need a box
 		- If you have a working phone and only need USB connectivity, you can use a dongle